One and One (song): Critical reception

 AllMusic editor Jose F. Promis described the song as a "magical" and "gorgeous, touching, dreamy song, featuring tender vocals by Maria Nayler, which remains one of the most sincere dance songs of its era."
-Larry Flick from Billboard wrote that Nayler "brings an appropriately ethereal quality to the cut's warm and pillowy instrumentation.
-She coos and whispers atop a stream of piano lines that are similar to the infectious tinkling on "Children", while a quietly insinuating dance beat pushes along at a disco-like pace."
+Larry Flick from Billboard magazine wrote that Nayler "brings an appropriately ethereal quality to the cut's warm and pillowy instrumentation.
+She coos and whispers atop a stream of piano lines that are similar to the infectious tinkling on 'Children', while a quietly insinuating dance beat pushes along at a disco-like pace."

 Dave Sholin from the Gavin Report commented, "Well, no one can argue that the words are better this time around.
 In all seriousness, Miles disproved the long-held belief that Top 40 programmers will not play instrumentals.
 They do play hits, and after overcoming some initial resistance, "Children" proved itself to be a smash here just as it had been around the world.
 This followup, which does feature a vocal, has a Euro feel, which B96-Chicago MD Erik Bradley describes as hypnotic.
 After two weeks of spins, he reports "a ton of calls from women.
 I think this will be one of the big records for fall."
-A reviewer from Music Week rated it four out of five, complimenting Nayler's "sweet Madonna-ish vocals [that] combine with a dreamy soundscape from Miles.
+A reviewer from Music Week gave it a score of four out of five, complimenting Nayler's "sweet Madonna-ish vocals [that] combine with a dreamy soundscape from Miles.
 It's enigmatic — and another big hit."

 Chart performance

 "One and One" was very successful on the charts all over the world and remains Robert Miles' biggest hit alongside "Children".
 In Europe, it peaked at number-one in Belgium, Italy, Lithuania, Romania and Scotland, as well as on the Eurochart Hot 100.
-The single entered the top 10 also in Austria (8), Czech Republic (8), Denmark (3), Finland (8), Germany (5), Hungary (4), Iceland (10), Ireland (3), Norway (3), Sweden (3), Switzerland (6) and the United Kingdom.
+The single entered the top 10 also in Austria (8), Czech Republic (8), Denmark (3), Finland (8), Germany (5), Hungary (4), Iceland (10), Ireland (3), Latvia (2), Norway (3), Sweden (3), Switzerland (6) and the United Kingdom.
 In the latter, it reached number three in its sixth week at the UK Singles Chart, on 15 December 1996.
 Additionally, "One and One" was a top 20 hit in France and the Netherlands.
 Outside Europe, it hit number-one on the Billboard Hot Dance Club Play chart in the United States, number seven on the RPM Dance/Urban chart in Canada and number 56 in Australia.
 The single earned a gold record in Belgium, Germany, Norway, Sweden and the UK.

-Music video

-The music video for "One & One" was directed by Irish filmmaker Michael Geoghegan.